Amantini1997/FromUbuntu/AIP/Lecture1.md

 Landmarks can be used in 3 different ways:
 - as **planning subgoals**;
-> This is not optimal due to **Susman anomaly** which claims that 2 landmarks necessary to achieve the goal, are in a sense mutually exclusive, and reaching one prevents us from reaching the other and vice versa
+> This is not optimal due to **Susman anomaly** which claims that 2 landmarks necessary to achieve the goal, can in a sense mutually exclusive, and reaching one prevents us from reaching the other and vice versa.
 - for **heuristic estimates**;
 - for admissible landmarks heuristic.

 ## LM Count
-It's a **Path Dependetend Heuristic**, which is not a function of the current observed state, but rather the function of path used to reach it.
-It is **inadmissible** as the same state (like holding B) could be used to achieve multiple landmarks, even tho it's impossible.
+<div class="definition"><b>LM</b> is a <b>Path Dependent Heuristic</b>, which is not a function of the current observed state, but rather the function of path used to reach it.
+It is <b>inadmissible</b> as the same state (like holding B) could be used to achieve multiple landmarks, even tho it's impossible.</div>

-LM heuristic value`h(s,p) where s is the state and p the path` is given by the union of incomplete landmarks with ones required again
+LM heuristic value`h(s,p) where s is the state and p the path` is given by the union of incomplete landmarks with the ones required again.
 <img src="LM_Count.png">

 ## Double Heuristic